'Just more pain': Olivia Podmore family's legal battle to obtain daughter's medical records

 The Herald attempted to get clarity from the Coroner over whether they had made such requests to withhold the release of Podmore's medical files.

-However, a spokesperson for the Ministry of Justice could only confirm that the case of Olivia Podmore is an open inquiry before the Coroner and they could not comment publicly on it.
+However, a spokesperson for the Ministry of Justice could only confirm that the Podmore case is an open inquiry before the Coroner and they could not comment publicly on it.

 "I pretty much sent HPSNZ a similar email to the Cambridge Medical Centre," Nienke Middleton said.